BrandonJR29/portfolio/_projects/2021-03-01-IoT-Cold-Chain.md

 - Knowing new technologies that you already use in your daily life give you a better background when you have to integrate that into another project.

 <div style="text-align: justify">
-With this I feel satisfied with the first version of the mobile, maybe you could think if it is in the Google play store now, unfortunately, this was a demo and after that, I move to another opportunity in a different job, the last thing that I know about the app was that it has changed a lot.
+With this I feel satisfied with the first version of the mobile app, maybe you could think if it is in the Google play store now, unfortunately, this was a demo and after that, I moved to another opportunity in a different job, the last thing that I know about the app was that it has changed a lot.
 I only could say thanks for having this experience and of course, if you have any questions about this don't hesitate an email me, and I will answer you back ASAP.
 </div>